leevi978/pi-travel-router/docs/6-recap-and-summary.md

 # 6. Where We Are Now & What Comes Next

-Use this as a grounding point before we add smarter features.
+You now have a working travel router.
+It already does everything needed for day‑to‑day use.
+From here onward we add optional quality, privacy, and convenience upgrades.

-## Quick Recap
+## Current Components

-You have a Raspberry Pi acting as a small travel router:

-- `wlan0` (built‑in): runs the hotspot via hostapd (your private WiFi for phone / laptop / streaming devices).
+- `wlan0` (built‑in): hotspot (your private SSID) via hostapd
-- `eth0`: optional wired uplink (preferred when available).
+- `eth0`: wired uplink (preferred when available)
-- `wlan1`: external USB WiFi adapter used to join hotel / public WiFi (uplink when no ethernet).
+- `wlan1`: USB adapter joining hotel / public WiFi when no ethernet
-- `dnsmasq`: hands out DHCP + provides DNS to your devices.
+- `dnsmasq`: DHCP + DNS for your devices
-- `nftables`: does NAT + basic forwarding/filtering.
+- `nftables`: NAT + basic filtering
-- `sysctl` enables IP forwarding.
+- `sysctl`: enables IP forwarding

+You do NOT need both uplink interfaces.
+Possible modes:

+- Wired‑only: Pi + ethernet (no USB WiFi adapter needed).
+- WiFi‑only: Pi + USB adapter (no ethernet available at location).
+- Dual: Keep both for flexibility; whichever comes up provides the uplink.

 ## Mental Model (Current Data Paths)